nhsuk/nhsuk-service-manual/README.md

 ## Running the application via the browser

+Prior to running Gitpod you must install Gitpod on your Github account <a href="https://github.com/apps/gitpod-io/installations/new">Install Gitpod application</a>

 To access our online development environmnet click on the button below.
 Using your own Github credentials you can change, commit and push to branches via our Gitpod container.